AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-api-key-auth-request.md

   </tr>
   <tr>
    <td role="rowheader">Product</td>
-   <td>Your organization must purchase Adobe Workfront Fusion as well as Adobe Workfront to use functionality described in this article.</td>
+   <td>Your organization must purchase [!DNL Adobe Workfront Fusion] as well as [!DNL Adobe Workfront] to use functionality described in this article.</td>
   </tr>
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 &#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../../workfront-fusion/get-started/license-automation-vs-integration.md)

-## HTTP > Make an API Key Authorization request module configuration
+## HTTP >[!UICONTROL Make an API Key Authorization request] module configuration

-When you configure the HTTP > Make an API Key Authorization request module, Adobe Workfront Fusion displays the fields listed below.
+When you configure the [!UICONTROL HTTP] >[!UICONTROL Make an API Key Authorization request] module, [!DNL Adobe Workfront Fusion] displays the fields listed below.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../../workfront-fusion/mapping/map-information-between-modules.md).